top of page

 Founder & Director

 Kester is the founder and director of Danu Folk School, stewarding the teen and adult programs and guiding the school’s vision at the intersection of cultural inquiry, nature connection, and education for reconciliation.
-Prior to launching Danu, Kester was co-founder and director of Fianna Wilderness School for six years, shaping it into a thriving platform of land-based learning.
+Prior to launching Danu, Kester was a co-founder and director of Fianna Wilderness School for six years, shaping it into a thriving platform of land-based learning.

 A first-generation settler in Canada of Gaelic, Burmese and English ancestry, Kester has spent over a decade engaged in deep cultural inquiry, working alongside Indigenous communities in the Amazon, the Yukon, and Northwest Territories.
 His work has included land restoration projects, cultural exchanges, and spiritual site reclamation, alongside extensive study with traditional knowledge-keepers, the Animas Valley Institute, and Wilderness Awareness School.